 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The Plan's Investment Policy Statement establishes an overall investment objective of achieving the actuarial assumed rate of return (6.25% and 6.50% in 2022 and 2021, respectively).
+The Plan's Investment Policy Statement establishes an overall investment objective of achieving the actuarial assumed rate of return (6.25% in 2023 and 2022).
 The Plan's oversight committee will assess returns from investments against market indices weighted in proportion to the actual structure of the Plan portfolio.